NOSY BE SPORTIVE LEMUR

 Sportive lemurs make loud calls at night that sound similar to those made by crows.
 Researchers have not yet worked out the purpose of such calls.
 Other methods of communication have not been reported but are certainly possible.
 Only more research can reveal the degrees to which sportive lemurs, like the Nosy Be, communicate with one another.

 Some sportive lemur species are known to “eavesdrop” on the alarm calls of other nearby animals, like birds and other lemurs.
-Such behavior allows the lemur to remain silent and not draw attention to themselves but still know when a predator is about.
+Such behavior allows the lemurs to remain silent and not draw attention to themselves but still know when a predator is about.
 It is not yet known if the Nosy Be sportive lemur exhibits similar behavior, but its evidence in other sportive lemur species certainly makes the idea possible.

 Reproduction and Family

 The reproduction and family bonds of sportive lemurs, like the Nosy Be, are not well researched.
 Sportive lemurs are possibly monogamous creatures, meaning that a male and female form a mating couple.
 However, there is no research suggesting that mating couples ever form permanent bonds.
-More likely, sportive lemurs form couples in order to mate—but males and females do not forage, travel, or spend time exclusively with one another beyond intercouse.
+More likely, sportive lemurs form couples in order to mate—but males and females do not forage, travel, or spend time exclusively with one another beyond intercourse.

 While other sportive lemurs are known to mate seasonally, the Nosy Be’s mating season is undetermined.
 Generally, Nosy Be births have been observed to take place between August and November.